elastic/kibana/src/plugins/data/public/public.api.md

 // @public (undocumented)
 export type EsaggsExpressionFunctionDefinition = ExpressionFunctionDefinition<'esaggs', Input_36, Arguments_21, Output_36>;

-// Warning: (ae-forgotten-export) The symbol "name" needs to be exported by the entry point index.d.ts
-// Warning: (ae-forgotten-export) The symbol "Input" needs to be exported by the entry point index.d.ts
-// Warning: (ae-forgotten-export) The symbol "Arguments" needs to be exported by the entry point index.d.ts
-// Warning: (ae-forgotten-export) The symbol "Output" needs to be exported by the entry point index.d.ts
-// Warning: (ae-missing-release-tag) "EsdslExpressionFunctionDefinition" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public (undocumented)
-export type EsdslExpressionFunctionDefinition = ExpressionFunctionDefinition<typeof name_3, Input_37, Arguments_23, Output_37>;

 // Warning: (ae-missing-release-tag) "esFilters" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public @deprecated